Centaurioun/microsoft-365-docs-pr.tr-TR/microsoft-365/admin/manage/room-and-equipment-mailboxes.md

 - MOE150
 ms.assetid: 9f518a6d-1e2c-4d44-93f3-e19013a1552b
-description: 'Kuruluşunuzdaki herkesin Outlook kullanarak toplantılar ya da etkinlikler için saklayabilmesi için, bir oda veya donanım posta kutusu oluşturun. ' ms.openlocfilehash: 654bd8779d7d66db5324e62c1397c3251da11945 ms.sourcegitcommit: da6b3cb3b2ccfcdcd5091efce8290b6c486547db ms.translationtype: MT ms.contentlocale: tr-TR ms.lasthandoff: 05/18/2022 ms.locfileid: "65469161"
+description: 'Kuruluşunuzdaki herkesin Outlook kullanarak toplantılar ya da etkinlikler için saklayabilmesi için, bir oda veya donanım posta kutusu oluşturun. ' ms.openlocfilehash: 505aefa5a809f3e4d4c2dfc37f68b8df844e74bb ms.sourcegitcommit: 0b7070ec119e00e0dafe030bbfbef0ae5c9afa19 ms.translationtype: MT ms.contentlocale: tr-TR ms.lasthandoff: 09/29/2022 ms.locfileid: "68166647"
 ---
 # <a name="create-microsoft-365-room-and-equipment-mailboxes"></a>Microsoft 365 oda ve donanım posta kutuları oluşturma

 Herkesin kullanması gereken bir konferans odanız, şirket aracınız veya donanımınız varsa, bu kaynakların herkes tarafından ayrılabilmesini sağlayacak bir yol bulmanız gerekir.
-Bunu yapmak için en iyi yol, her kaynak için Microsoft 365 bir oda veya donanım posta kutusu oluşturmaktır.
+Bunu yapmak için en iyi yol, Microsoft 365'te her kaynak için bir oda veya donanım posta kutusu oluşturmaktır.
 Birinci kattaki konferans odanız, medya donanımınız veya nakliye aracınız için bir posta kutusu oluşturabilirsiniz.

-Bir oda veya donanım posta kutusu oluşturduğunuzda, şirketteki herkes Outlook’u kullanarak toplantılar veya etkinlikler için rezervasyon gerçekleştirebilir.
-Sonraki iki sekmede **nasıl kullanılacağını** ve **nasıl ayarlanacağını** öğrenebilirsiniz.
-Oda ve donanım posta kutularıyla ilgili diğer yaygın sorulardan bazıları aşağıda açıklanmıştır.
+Once you create a room or equipment mailbox, everyone in the company can reserve it for meetings or events using Outlook.
+Learn **how to use it** and **how to set it up** on the next two tabs.
+Here are some other common questions about room and equipment mailboxes.

 ## <a name="use-room-and-equipment-mailboxes"></a>Oda ve donanım posta kutuları kullanma

-Oda veya donanım posta kutularını kullanmak için bilgisayarınızdan Outlook’u açın veya web üzerinde Outlook’ta oturum açın.
-Yeni bir toplantı zamanlayın ve odayı veya donanımı, diğer çalışanları ya da müşterileri davet eder gibi toplantıya ekleyin.
-Rezervasyon yaptınız.
+To use room or equipment mailboxes, open Outlook from your computer or sign in to Outlook on the web.
+Schedule a new meeting and add the room or equipment to the meeting like you would when inviting other employees or customers.
+You've now reserved it.

 1. Bilgisayarınızda **Outlook**’u açın.